Dale Anderson (politician): Era of corruption

 In March 1974, Dale Anderson was convicted in U.S. District Court on several counts, including 32 counts of extortion, tax evasion, and conspiracy.
 The trial lasted 10 weeks and centered on paybacks from contractors in exchange for contracts for state jobs.
 Anderson was sentenced to 5 years in prison, but only served a portion of that time.

 The conviction came during a decade-long era in Maryland politics when several prominent politicians were forced to resign and some served prison sentences.
 This included former Maryland Governor and Vice President Spiro Agnew, who resigned the Vice Presidency amid allegations of accepting bribes during his tenure as governor, followed later by Maryland Governor Marvin Mandel's imprisonment for mail fraud and racketeering.
 Other Maryland politicians that were convicted of various crimes were Anne Arundel County Executive Joseph W. Alton, Baltimore County State's Attorney Samuel Green, Baltimore State Senator Clarence Mitchell III, Speaker of the House of Delegates A. Gordon Boone, U.S. Senator Daniel B. Brewster, and State Delegate James A. Scott.

 Return to politics

 After serving his prison sentence and remaining out of politics for a while Anderson returned in 1982 when he won election to the Maryland House of Delegates from District 8.
 He served from 1983 to 1986.
 He was defeated in his bid for re-nomination as a Democratic in the 1986 primary.
 While in the House of Delegates he served on the Constitutional and Administration Law Committee from 1983 to 1987, the Maryland Commission on Intergovernmental Cooperation from 1983 until 1985, and the Joint Committee of Federal Relations from 1985 until 1987.

 Personal life

 Anderson married Dorothy "Doris" E. Rassa.
 He had a son and daughter, David Lee and Mindy.
 Anderson lived in Kent Island, Maryland.

 Anderson died on July 27, 1996.
 He was buried at Stevensville Cemetery.

+In 2023, Baltimore County officials installed plaques next to the portraits of Anderson and Agnew near the county executive's office in the Historic Courthouse.
+The plaques, researched by the Historical Society of Baltimore County, note their respective crimes.